-- How long a given target is available during a night is Declination dependent, ranging from over 4h for Equatorial and DEC<-65 targets to typically 1-1.5h in a rising or setting track elsewhere.
-The continuous visibility of a target is 2-3h in between -60<DEC<-76, while for Equatorial objects a practical maximum time on-source with a single visit is about 45 minutes.
+- How long a given target is available during a given night and how long its continuous visibility (track) is are both dependent on the target's declination.
+The availability during the night ranges from 4h for Equatorial and DEC < -65° targets to typically 1-1.5h in a rising or setting track elsewhere.
+On the other hand, the continuous visibility (track) of a target is 2-3h in between -60° < DEC < -76°, while for Equatorial objects a maximum time on-source per single visit is about 45 minutes.
 Be sure to read the essential concepts in Section 2.
 It is especially important to grasp the meaning and difference of visibilities and tracks. - The SALT pupil changes during an observation.
 Relative calibration is possible by e.g. using comparison stars in imaging, and spectral shapes can easily and reliably be calibrated using spectrophotometric standards.
 Accurate absolute (spectro)photometric calibration should be done using supplementary information about the target fields from elsewhere. - The primary mirror is segmented.
-An active mirror alignment system (SAMS) was implemented in April 2016, the PSF is very stable during the night.
+An active mirror alignment system (SAMS) was implemented in April 2016 and the PSF is very stable during the night.
 Nevertheless, Sutherland remains a site with modest seeing (median value at Zenith about 1.5 arcsec).
-Pls should recognise that while both imaging and faint object spectroscopy with SALT are more viable now than in the past, the size of typical PSF still means the S/N of faint point-sources is lower compared to observations done in sub-arcsec seeing.
+Pls should recognise that while both imaging and faint object spectroscopy with SALT are more viable now than in the past, the size of a typical PSF still means the S/N of faint point-sources is lower compared to observations done in sub-arcsec seeing.